Dental care

 The importance of oral health

-Your mouth is important and plays an important role in many of our bodies' natural functions, including breathing and eating.
-Because of this, damage to the mouth can have a detrimental impact on two of our bodies' most vital functions.
+Your mouth is crucial and plays a vital role in many of your body's natural functions, including breathing and eating.
+As a result, damage to the mouth can have a profoundly detrimental impact on two of the body's most vital functions.

-It's important to brush your teeth twice daily for at least 2 minutes, morning and evening.
+It's essential to brush your teeth twice daily for at least 2 minutes, both in the morning and at night.

 Use a pea-sized amount of toothpaste to brush your teeth.
 Using more toothpaste than recommended can damage your teeth's enamel.

-There is a range of different types of toothpaste which offer various benefits on top of cleaning your teeth.
-Sensodyne, for example, is formulated for people with sensitive teeth.
+There is a range of different types of toothpaste that offer various benefits in addition to cleaning your teeth.
+Sensodyne, for instance, is specifically formulated for individuals with sensitive teeth.

 The most important ingredient of toothpaste is fluoride.
-Flouride helps to strengthen the enamel of teeth - the outermost protective layer of your teeth.
+Fluoride helps strengthen the enamel of your teeth, the outermost protective layer.

 Layers of tooth

-While most toothpaste is available over the counter from pharmacies and supermarkets, some toothpaste, such as Colgate Duraphat, are only available on prescription due to their high fluoride content.
+While most toothpaste is available over the counter from pharmacies and supermarkets, some toothpaste, such as Colgate Duraphat, is only available on prescription due to its high fluoride content.

 The type of toothpaste you should use can be discussed with your dentist.